getoptimise/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: What we offer
   text: >-
-    From Product Marketing, Data Analyst to Pitching for capital, we are a team of individuals with combine experience of 30 years to help you.
+    From Product Marketing, Data Analytics to Pitching for capital, we are a team of individuals with combine experience of 30 years to help you.
 products: []
 values:
   heading: Our values
   text: >-
     We work best with business owner ready to take on the approach of testing and iteration.
+We also work with established brands in need of something new.
 There is no silver bullet and expecting instant results.
 Learn, Develop, Validate every step of the way.
 ---